chaingraph/chaingraph-engine/src/readers/eosio-reader/eosio-ship-reader/README.md

-# Reactive EOSIO Demux (RxDemux)
+# Reactive EOSIO State Reader

-Reactive deterministic event-sourced state and side effect handling for blockchain applications.
+eosio-ship is a multi-threaded reactive eosio state reader written in typescript using on rxjs and thread_workers.

 ## Demux Pattern

+Deterministic event-sourced state and side effect handling for blockchain applications.

 Demux is a backend infrastructure pattern for sourcing blockchain events to deterministically update queryable datastores and trigger side effects.
 In computer science, a deterministic algorithm is an algorithm which, given a particular input, will always produce the same output, with the underlying machine always passing through the same sequence of states.